Gordon Merrick: Second breakout

-Synopsis
+In 1970, 10 years after moving to Hydra, Merrick published his second successful novel and his best-known book, The Lord Won't Mind.
 The story's protagonists, Charlie Mills and Peter Martin, both young, handsome, and well-endowed, fall madly in love.
 The book follows Charlie's path from a closeted gay man to a person who accepts himself.
-Charlie is terrified of rejection, especially that of his rigid, moralistic grandmother, whom he loves but who expects him to marry and have children.
+Charlie is terrified of rejection, especially that of his elitist, moralistic grandmother, whom he loves but who expects him to maintain an aristocratic lifestyle.
+She plots against all of his romantic relationships not only to keep him to herself, but in the belief that his blood is racially tainted.
+At first, Charlie attempts to live a double life, expressing his homosexuality through acting and painting, but he feels incomplete without Peter.

-At first, Charlie attempts to live a double life, expressing his homosexuality through acting and painting, but his life is incomplete without Peter.It is through Charlie's anguish that Merrick's interest in the problems gays face in establishing an identity becomes evident.
+It is through Charlie's anguish that Merrick's interest in the problems gays face in establishing an identity becomes evident.
 Charlie's socially imposed resistance contrasts with Peter's childlike innocence.
-Charlie eventually throws Peter out and marries a woman to protect his reputation.
+Charlie eventually throws Peter out and marries a woman to appease his controlling grandmother.
 Charlie's wife later suspects his homosexuality and perpetrates a horrific act of violence on her husband.
 As Charlie deals with the aftermath of the attack, he comes to realize that honesty and self-acceptance are the only ways to resolve his situation.
 Merrick presents this self-isolation as a necessary first step on the road to self-realization.
 At the end of the story, Charlie confesses his love for Peter, and they move in together.

-Response

 The book appeared on the New York Times Best Seller List for 16 weeks in 1970.
 It became the first in a trilogy after Merrick wrote One for the Gods in 1971 and Forth into Light in 1974.
 The books have been criticized for the primal importance accorded to physical beauty and extremely large penises in the gay male world.
 A film version of the trilogy has been in development since 2004, and remains in pre-production as of 2018.
 Writer Renatus Töpke and later John Bernstein have written and revised a screenplay based on the books.
 Director and producer Sven J. Matten is seeking financing for the production.